GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 symmetric difference.

-For example, if you have two branches,
+For example, if you have two branches, A and B, a usual way to

-list all commits on only one side of them is with
+list all commits on only one side of them is with --left-right

---left-right (see the example below in the description of the
+(see the example below in the description of the --left-right

---left-right option).
+option).
 However, it shows the commits that were cherry-picked

 from the other branch (for example, "3rd on b" may be